rule

 Chapter 1: King Sudyumna Becomes a Woman

-(19) Hearing that been said by him, the most powerful one, the Manu, spoke, with understanding for the mistake the performing priest had made, their great-grandfather Vasishthha to the son of the sungod.
-(20) 'Despite of this unexpected result as a consequence of what your priest did wrong, am I capable of assuring you a nice son!'
+(19) Having heard what he said, the most powerful one, their great-grandfather Vasishthha, who had understanding for the mistake the performing priest had made, spoke to [Manu] the son of the sun god.
+(20) 'This unexpected result was the consequence of the wrong action of your priest.
+However, I will employ my power to give you a nice son!'

-(21) Thus decided, o King, offered the renown powerful master Vasishthha prayers unto the Original Person to have of Ilâ a turn to manhood.
-(22) Pleased with him granted the Supreme Controller Hari the desired benediction of Ilâ becoming consequently a nice man called Sudyumna.
-(23-24) Sudyumna once on a hunting trip in the forest, o King, accompanied by a couple of associates and riding a horse from Sindhuprades'a, went north in pursuit of the animals to the occasion of which he as a hero carried his bow and arrows and wore a remarkably beautiful armor.
-(25) At the foot of mount Meru he entered the Sukumâra forest where the mighty Lord S'iva is enjoying with his wife Umâ.
-(26) Having entered there saw Sudyumna, the hero above all, himself indeed changed into a woman and his horse into a mare, o ruler of man [see also 5.17: 15].
-(27) So were all of his companions transformed to the opposite sex and seeing each other like this they became very depressed.'
+(21) With that decision, oh King, the renown powerful master Vasishthha offered prayers to the Original Person with the wish that Ilâ turned into a man.
+(22) Pleased by him the Supreme Controller Hari granted the desired benediction so that Ilâ became a nice man who was called Sudyumna.
+(23-24) One day Sudyumna was on a hunting trip in the forest, oh King, being accompanied by a couple of associates.
+While riding a horse from Sindhuprades'a, he went north in pursuit of the game.
+For the occasion the hero was equipped with a beautiful bow with very special arrows and an armor.
+(25) At the foot of mount Meru he happened to enter the Sukumâra forest where the mighty Lord S'iva is enjoying life with his wife Umâ.
+(26) Having entered there, oh ruler of man, Sudyumna, the pre-eminent hero, saw himself changed into a woman and his horse into a mare [see also 5.17: 15].
+(27) All his companions were also changed into the opposite sex, and seeing each other like this they got very depressed.'

-(28) The honorable king [Parîkchit] said: 'How can that realm have this quality or for what reason, o mighty one, took this place, this is what I very much would like to see you deliberate about.'
+(28) The honorable king [Parîkchit] said: 'How can that realm have this quality?
+How came this about, oh mighty one?
+We would very much like to hear you deliberate about this.'

 next